pauld4/digital-garden/Intermediate.md

 All non-empty strings are truthy, so "Boolean('asdf')" is TRUE.

 More type coercion occurs with "'false' == FALSE". 'false' becomes NaN because JavaScript converts the string to a number using Number('false'), so anything compared to NaN is false.
 But also FALSE becomes 0 due to type coercion.
 So the final comparison becomes "NaN == 0", which is FALSE.

+Important note is that === DOES NOT allow type coercion.
+So normally type coercion occurs with a statement such as "'0' == FALSE", where one is a string and the other is a boolean.
+The string is converted to a number, 0, and then the boolean is converted to a number, 0.
+So it becomes "0 == 0" which is TRUE.
+However, "'0' === FALSE" is FALSE because no type coercion occurs, so comparing a STRING to a BOOLEAN is automatically FALSE.

+More coercion with "console.log([null] == 0)".
+Arrays get converted to strings, but [null].toString() converts to an empty string, which then converts to 0.
+So this statement is TRUE.
+This is the same for [undefined] == 0, but "[NaN] == 0" is FALSE.